Zanele Muholi: Inkanyiso (2009)

 In 2006 Zanele Muholi conceptualized a platform that promoted Queer Activism = Queer media.
 With the intention of a flexible and unique source of information for art advocacy.
 In 2009, Muholi founded Inkanyiso ("illuminate" in Zulu), a non-profit organisation concerned with queer visual activism.
 In 2009, Muholi registered the non-profit organization with Department of Social Services (NPO 073–402).
 It is involved with visual arts and media advocacy for and on behalf of the LGBTI community.
 The organization's vision statement is "Produce.
 Educate.
 Disseminate."

 Women's Mobile Museum (2018)

-In 2018, Muholi collaborated with photographer Lindeka Qampi, and the Philadelphia Photo Arts Center (PPAC), to create and mentor a cohort of women artists in Philadelphia.
+In 2018, Muholi collaborated with photographer Lindeka Qampi and the Philadelphia Photo Arts Center (PPAC), to mentor a cohort of women artists in Philadelphia.
 Called the Women's Mobile Museum, the collaborative project culminated in a special exhibition at the PPAC featuring works by the participating artists.
 According to art critic Megan Voeller: "For nearly nine months, they underwent a professional boot camp at PPAC, starting with technical workshops in digital camerawork, lighting and Photoshop and progressing to assembling and promoting an exhibition."